algolia/instantsearch/CONTRIBUTING.md

 npm run release
 ```

-You can also release a beta version from `next`, using the beta flag in the command line:
+You can also release a beta version from another branch, using the beta flag in the command line:

 ```sh
 npm run release -- --beta